 Consistent with NSF EPSCoR's programmatic goals, the purpose of RII Track-1 is to provide support for sustainable improvements in a jurisdiction's academic research infrastructure that lead to increased research capacity and competitiveness.
-Specifically, the program aims to improve jurisdictional capacity in areas of STEM research and education that are supported by the National Science Foundation and aligned with the jurisdiction's science and technology priorities.
+Specifically, the program aims to improve jurisdictional capacity in areas of STEM research and education that are supported by NSF and aligned with the jurisdiction's science and technology priorities.

-Successful RII Track-1 proposals should establish a vision for how the planned effort will substantively enhance the R&D competitiveness of the jurisdiction's colleges and universities.
+Successful RII Track-1 proposals should establish a vision for how the planned effort will substantively enhance the R&D competitiveness of the jurisdiction's colleges and universities, including its primarily undergraduate institutions, two-year institutions, and minority-serving institutions.
 However, a compelling vision alone is insufficient; successful proposals must also include detailed plans for how the vision will be realized by describing how the proposal's stated goals and objectives will be fully achieved.
 Ultimately, the expectation is that the EPSCoR RII Track-1 project will improve a jurisdiction's R&D competitiveness in the targeted area(s) at the national or regional level.
 This improved competitiveness is expected to lead to increased success in securing additional non-EPSCoR research support, more effective STEM education and workforce development opportunities that engage diverse audiences across the jurisdiction, and stronger partnerships at the individual and institutional levels both within the jurisdiction and beyond.